rbisdorff/Digraph3/docSphinx/tutorial.rst

 Historical Notes
 ````````````````
+The seminal article by *Bernard Roy* et al. about the outranking based best choice selection procedure called *ELECTRE* dates from 1966 and was actively promoted thereafter by the LAMSADE [61]_, *Roy*'s research laboratory at the newly founded University Paris 9 Dauphine ([ROY-1966]_).
+Our critical perspective on this seminal text may be consulted in [BIS-2009]_.

-Following a seminar presentation in 2005 at the LAMSADE [61]_, where the author promoted the use of kernels of the outranking digraph as suitable candidates for delivering best choice recommendations [BIS-2005]_, a critical discussion started about the methodological requirement for a convincing best choice recommendation to be *internally stable* (pragmatic principle **P3**). *Denis Bouyssou* illustrated his doubts with the potential outranking digraph shown in :numref:`bouyssou2005`.
+Following a seminar presentation in 2005 at the LAMSADE, where the author promoted the use of kernels of the outranking digraph as suitable candidates for delivering best choice recommendations [BIS-2005]_, a critical discussion started about the methodological requirement for a convincing best choice recommendation to be *internally stable* (pragmatic principle **P3**). *Denis Bouyssou* illustrated his doubts with the potential outranking digraph shown in :numref:`bouyssou2005`.

 .. figure:: bouyssou2005.png
    :name: bouyssou2005